-Another thing to be aware of if you accept free equipment is that some processors may charge you the full price of the terminal in addition to an early-termination fee if you end your relationship with the company before your contract expires.
+Another thing to be aware of if you accept free equipment is that some processors may charge you the full price of the terminal in addition to an early termination fee if you end your relationship with the company before your contract expires.
 Before accepting free equipment, consider whether being tied to a contract or accepting higher processing costs is worth the purchase price of the equipment.

-Many processors encourage you to accept a lease on equipment because it's a very lucrative arrangement for them.
-Some reps give very persuasive reasons for leasing equipment, such as "It's like a cell phone plan" or "Many customers choose to lease for tax reasons."
-However, carefully consider every other option before you lease equipment as this is generally one of the worst decisions that a small business can make when setting up credit card processing.
+Leasing equipment: Many processors encourage you to accept a lease on equipment because it's a very lucrative arrangement for them.
+Some reps give persuasive reasons for leasing equipment, such as "it's like a cell phone plan" or "many customers choose to lease for tax reasons."
+However, carefully consider every other option before you lease equipment, as this is generally one of the worst decisions a small business can make when setting up credit card processing.

 Consider the following leasing myths and truths.

-Leasing Myth No. 1: It's like getting a cell phone, which means that if equipment breaks, the processor will replace it.
+Leasing myth No. 1: It's like getting a cell phone, which means that if equipment breaks, the processor will replace it.

 Truth: While technically true, most equipment comes with a manufacturer's warranty, and you may be able to purchase an extended warranty or insurance.
 If your purchased equipment breaks while under warranty or while insured, the manufacturer replaces the equipment anyway, according to the terms of the warranty or insurance.

-Leasing Myth No. 2: It's easier to update to the newest model if you lease your equipment.
+Leasing myth No. 2: It's easier to update to the newest model if you lease your equipment.

 Truth: This myth assumes that if you purchase equipment, you probably keep it longer than the four-year term of your lease.
 The processor expects that when your lease expires, instead of purchasing your existing equipment, you'll take out a new lease on new equipment.
 However, the money that you save by purchasing the equipment outright puts you in a better position to buy new equipment when it becomes available.

-Leasing Myth No. 3: Leasing is better for tax write-offs since you'll have an expense that you can write off yearly instead of just a one-time purchase.
+Leasing myth No. 3: Leasing is better for tax write-offs, since you'll have an expense that you can write off yearly instead of just a one-time purchase.

 Remember, leasing is short-term cheap and long-term expensive.
-Often, you'll find that for the amount of money you pay over the life of the lease, you could purchase the equipment several times over.
+You'll often find that for the amount of money you pay over the life of the lease, you could purchase the equipment several times over.
 Additionally, most equipment leasing contracts are noncancelable, which means that you can't return the equipment and, further, you pay a fee to get out of it.
 Even if your business fails, you return the equipment and you get out of your processing contract, you'll still be held personally responsible for the remaining time on your equipment lease.